Utilities Procurement Senior Advisor

 Supplier management

-Proven ability to evaluate new energy markets, utility tariffs, policies, power contracts, or evaluating new energy sourcing opportunities and technologies
+Proven track record to evaluate new energy markets, utility tariffs, policies, power contracts, or evaluating new energy sourcing opportunities and technologies

-Familiarity with renewable certification programmes, renewable project development, power forecasting, energy storage, or alternative energy resources
+Familiarity with renewable certification programs, renewable project development, power forecasting, energy storage, or alternative energy resources

 Strong project management skills and ability to lead and contribute to multidisciplinary teams.